a-sir/a-sir.github.io/_posts/2015-02-11-What-every-programmer-should-know-about.md

 ## What every web developer must know about URL encoding.

+Take away:

+1. Reserved characters are different for each segment of URL;
+2. Use pynny-code encoding for hostnames and percent-encoding for the rest;
+3. analyze url before decoding, since after reserved characters appears and segment borders may change;
+4. Original -> Decode -> Encode -> Reencoded.
+Reencoded may differ from Original with same reason.
+Decoded URL may be valid without encoding;
+5. Java URLEncoder/URLDecoder can't be used for whole URL: they are for HTML form encoding.
+Best suits query part;
+6. Construct URL from properly encoded parts;
+7. If you need path segments - be sure you do use unencoded path;

 ## Every Computer Scientist Should Know About Floating-Point Arithmetic.

 ## What every programmer needs to know about game networking.